aHobeychi/personal-website/README.md

 ### Live Reload with Nodemon

-The `.run-server.sh` script sets up a development environment with automatic rebuilding and reloading:
+The `scripts/run-server.sh` script sets up a development environment with automatic rebuilding and reloading:

 ```bash
 npx nodemon \